The Graduate Management Admission

 Note: Probability questions are becoming common

-For Maths section be Cool with Questions are easy
+your response.
+For Maths section be Cool with

-occurring is the product of the probability of
+both occurring is the product of the probability

-A and the probability of B. Probability of A or
+of A and the probability of B. Probability

 If A and B are not independent, then